The Every Guy’s Guide: Rye whiskey

 The Essential Info

-Rye whiskey is just now coming back into popularity, so most people aren’t very familiar with it.
-Prior to Prohibition, also known as Volstead’s Folly (only by me), rye whiskey was one of the most popular alcohols in the United States.
-Even our fearless leader George Washington used to distill his very own rye at Mount Vernon.
+Rye whiskey is just now coming back into popularity so most people aren’t very familiar with it.
+Prior to Prohibition, also known as Volstead’s Folly (only by me), rye whiskey was one of the most popular spirits in the U.S. Even our fearless leader George Washington used to distill his very own rye at Mount Vernon.
 Unfortunately, after the repeal of the No-Fun Act of 1920, the spirit never made a comeback.
 The popularity of bourbon took over the hearts and livers of America, and rye faded to near oblivion.

 Whereas bourbon is sweet and scotch is smoky, rye is spicy.
 I don’t know if it was a desire for something new or the recent trend of making undesirable things cool (think hipsters), but rye has managed to start picking up steam in the past five years.
 If you go to your local liquor store, they probably don’t have many options, but at least it’s there.
 The upside to the new found revitalization is that those in-the-know can pretend that they are high class drinkers by ordering the seldom spoken of rye.
 The obvious downside though is that its limited availability tends to make it cost more than your average bottle of whiskey.